corda/corda/docs/source/running-the-demos.rst

 *For all demos:* The ``install`` gradle task is automatically ran if required; this no longer needs to be run independently.

-In the IntelliJ IDE
-    Open the Corda project in IntelliJ and run the "Install" configuration from the gradle menu (located in corda-project (root), Run Configurations).
-Command Line
-    This is a gradle task that can be run as just ``gradle install``

 Trader demo
 -----------